javihernandez/cas/docs/vcn-cnlc-jumpstart.md

 Then use the below command to put in place an automatic safety check.
 It allows only verified images to run.

 ```
-vcn authenticate docker://hello-world && docker run hello-world
+cas authenticate docker://hello-world && docker run hello-world
 ```
 If an image was not verified, it will not run and nothing will execute.

 #### Authenticate multiple assets
-You can authenticate multiple assets by piping other command outputs into `vcn`:
+You can authenticate multiple assets by piping other command outputs into `cas`:
 ```
-ls | xargs -n 1 vcn authenticate
+ls | xargs -n 1 cas authenticate
 ```
 > The exit code will be `0` only if all the assets in you other command outputs are verified.